Taritsyn/BundleTransformer/src/BundleTransformer.SassAndScss/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support for the Dart Sass version 1.72.0.
+   1. Added support for the Dart Sass version 1.72.0;
+   2. Enabled a SourceLink.

    ====================
    POST-INSTALL ACTIONS